kk663/znn-release/docs/introduction.rst

 What do I need to use ZNN?
 --------------------------

-Once you've gotten a binary of ZNN either by compiling or using one of our Amazon Web Service AMIs (machine images), here's what you'll need to get started:
+Once you've gotten a binary of ZNN either by compiling or using one of our Amazon Web Service AMIs (Amazon Machine Images), here's what you'll need to get started:

 1. Image Stacks
     * Dataset